NexTre-dev/retro-gadgets-docs/en/docs/modules/misc/KeyboardChip.md

 function eventChannel1(sender:KeyboardChip, arg:KeyboardChipEvent)
 end
 ```
-Remember that it MUST be global!
-Prepending the local keyword will prevent the CPU from recognizing it.
-Adding this kind of function will cause the CPU to automatically run it whenever the user presses or unpresses a key.
+Remember that it **must** be global!
+Prepending the `local` keyword will prevent the CPU from recognizing it.
+Adding this kind of function will cause the CPU to automatically run it whenever the user presses or released a key.

 Now, insert code inside of the function to print whether a key is being pressed or no longer being pressed: